First published at 3:51pm, February 28, 2014 on The Australian, ‘Rich insights on Indonesia’s periphery’

 An interesting paradox is that this collapse of Indonesian languages is taking place at a time when there are more funded opportunities and scholarship options to study and engage in Indonesia than ever before…

 These opportunities have been outlined through the Australian Government policy papers such as the ‘Australia in the Asian Century, White Paper’ (2012) of the previous government and the ‘New Colombo Plan’ (2013) of the current administration.
 The new government’s vision as outlined by Foreign Minister Julie Bishop was for study in the Indo-Pacific region to become a ‘rite of passage.’
 I believe that this vision and the government papers mentioned have provided a useful roadmap.
 However, I hope this roadmap will direct us towards a more meaningful form of engagement with Asia.
 It should not merely be seen as a narrow scheme of training Australians to engage with Asian elites in order to exploit business and economic growth in the region.
-I hope that it will encourage Australians to adopt a more holistic approach towards engaging with Asia, and encourage more Australians and Asians to build partnerships for educational and cultural exchange.
-Perhaps most importantly, from my own perspective, would be a greater focus on capacity building and skills sharing programs to empower our neighbors.
+I hope that it will encourage Australians to adopt a more holistic approach towards engaging with Asia and encourage more Australians and Asians to build partnerships for educational and cultural exchange.
+Perhaps most importantly, from my own perspective, would be a greater focus on capacity building and skills sharing programs to empower our neighbours.
 One clear example of this is the Australia Indonesia Partnership for Maternal and Neonatal Health (AIPMNH) which has made a real difference in the province where I am now living.

 Reducing poverty in some of the most disadvantaged areas in our region, such as Eastern Indonesia, would have a number of spillover benefits for Australia.
 We can do this by sharing skills and knowledge in terms of sustainable agriculture, animal husbandry and cattle management as well as by building capacity in the education and health sectors.

-Through a greater focus on capacity building at a grass-roots level we can increase cross-cultural understandings.
+Through a greater focus on capacity building at a grass-roots level, we can increase cross-cultural understandings.
 Such understanding may go a long way in mending our foreign policy relations after the ups and downs experienced at the elite level.

 The Australian Higher Education section published this article to share unique information and insights about study experience in Eastern Indonesia.